Awesome Free Things to do in Atlanta, USA

 Atlanta is affectionately known as ‘The City in the Forest” due to its expansive rolling hills and dense tree cover.
 It also boasts the busiest airport in the world.
 Why?
-Because it’s a central hub and only three hours from loads of major US cities.
-Atlanta is a city powered by global commerce, finance, research, technology, education, media, art and entertainment.
+Because it’s a central hub and only three hours from loads of major cities in the USA.
+Atlanta is a city powered by global commerce, finance, research, technology, education, media, art, and entertainment.

 There’s so much to love about this city, and this long list of free things to do in Atlanta is just the icing on the cake.

 FUN FREE THINGS TO DO IN ATLANTA

 Photograph the classic Atlanta skyline at the Jackson Street Bridge